jhass/nextcloud-keeweb/README.md

 https://github.com/keeweb/keeweb/issues/2022 is still not closed and there is also no new release of KeeWeb yet (see https://github.com/keeweb/keeweb/releases).**

+**Also keep in mind that KeeWeb only supports files in KDBX 3 format.
+Files in KDBX 4 format will get corrupted when opening and editing them in KeeWeb, see [https://github.com/keeweb/keeweb/issues/2001](https://github.com/keeweb/keeweb/issues/2001)!
+So keep your files in KDBX 3 format if you want to use them in KeeWeb as well!**

 [Nextcloud](https://nextcloud.com/) is an open source, self-hosted file sync and share and communication app platform.
 [Keeweb](https://keeweb.info/) is a web application for working with databases of the Keepass password manager.